Class 6 Geography Chapter 2 Notes:- GLOBE: Latitudes And Longitudes

 - It is of wearing size and type

-- Canada that fix through the globe in a tilted position called the axis.
+- Canada that fixes through the globe in a tilted position is called the axis.

-- pass through their 2 points called poles North Pole and South Pole.
+- pass through their 2 points called poles the North Pole and the South Pole.

 - The globe can be moved around the needle from west to east. ( same as the earth’s direction ).